 The drive must be mounted in an upright position with adequate clearance for cooling and maintenance access.
 The mounting surface must be sturdy and capable of bearing the weight of the unit.
 Fasten the unit to the mounting surface using screws or bolts of an appropriate size through the holes on the mounting brackets.
-The enclosure can be wall mounted or pad mounted.
-Brackets for wall mounting are standard, but optional legs can be ordered for pad mounting.
+Brackets for wall mounting are standard, but optional legs can be ordered for pad mounting Signature and Performance series enclosures.
 Lifting hooks are provided on the top of the enclosure.

 To allow for proper cooling and air circulation around the enclosure, maintain minimum clearance of 6 inches on the sides and top and 18 inches below.
 The drives are cooled by fans with ventilation openings on the side and bottom of the enclosure.
-The air is pulled in the bottom of the enclosure and expelled out the side.
 The surface around the enclosure should be of a non-flammable material and clear of obstacles.
 Locate the drawing of your drive model in Section 8.3 for determining dimensions, hole mounting location and clearance.